A Chronic Condition is Not Just About Your Physical Health…

-It is about not knowing how to explain that even though you “look good” on the outside, the pain and fatigue that you feel on the inside is REAL.
+It is about not knowing how to explain that even though you “look good” on the outside, the pain and fatigue that you feel on the inside are real.

 Creating a “new normal” is not something that any of us plan for, so for most of us, the transitions do not happen so smoothly.
 When trying to understand the complex emotional impact of chronic health issues, it may be easier to look at it from the perspective of what is commonly referred to as the biopsychosocial model:

-When people experience severe and/or chronic health issues, they often struggle with physical or more biological symptoms, such as pain, difficulty moving or doing certain tasks and sleep issues.
+When you experience chronic health issues, you may struggle with physical or biological symptoms, such as pain, difficulty moving or doing certain tasks, and sleep issues.
 Your body may have less energy, less ability, and less independence than it used to.

-Over time, these take a psychological toll.
-You may begin to feel hopeless, helpless and sometimes, invalidated by those who love you most.
+Over time, these effects of chronic illness take a psychological toll.
+You may begin to feel hopeless, helpless, and sometimes, invalidated by those who love you most.
 You might begin to doubt or question yourself, growing more and more cynical about the world and your place in it.
-To make matters worse, some health issues will compromise your hopes for the future and feelings of security.
-You begin to grieve the loss of meaningful milestones you had hoped to obtain: your dream career, your future relationships, or even having time enough to live to see your children grow old.
+To make matters worse, some health complications may compromise your hopes for the future, as well as your feelings of security.
+You might begin to grieve the loss of meaningful milestones you had hoped to obtain: your dream career, your future relationships, or even having time enough to live to see your children grow old.

-These experiences can begin to seep into your social life, as you may withdraw from others and fear relationalconnection.
+These emotional internal experiences can seep into your social life, and you may withdraw from others and fear relational connection.
 People may also begin to treat you differently and respond to your needs in different ways.
-You may begin to feel that your calls or texts are being avoided by friends from whom you never would have expected such behavior, or you may experience “feeling smothered” by your loved ones, never getting space to breathe and be yourself.
+You may begin to feel that your calls or texts are being avoided by friends from whom you never would have expected such behavior, or you may experience “feeling smothered” by your loved ones, never getting enough space to breathe and be yourself.

 These difficulties can all stem from your health issues, thereby producing additional life stressors.
 Some of the warning signs that someone is experiencing psychological distress due to a medical condition might include:

-Without having the right frame of mind, strong coping techniques or strategies, managing a chronic illness can feel and be overwhelming, but with the right tools in your coping toolbox, you can reach beyond just “managing” and take back control of your life despite your chronic condition.
+Without having the right frame of mind, strong coping techniques, and strategies to manage challenges, managing a chronic illness can feel overwhelming, but with the right tools in your coping toolbox, you can reach beyond just “managing” and take back control of your life despite your chronic condition.

 Modify your reactions to pain